-Carrie Able is a Brooklyn based visual artist, poet and musician.
-She specializes in oil on linen paintings and has exhibited extensively from the Honolulu Museum of Art to the Toledo Museum of Art.
-Her work has been printed in publications such as the National Geographic Traveler and private collections worldwide exhibit Able’s paintings.
+Carrie Able is a Brooklyn based visual artist, poet, musician and virtual reality artist.
+She has exhibited extensively from the Honolulu Museum of Art to the Toledo Museum of Art and has been printed in publications such as the National Geographic Traveler.
+Private collections worldwide exhibit Able’s paintings.
 In March 2018, Able had a solo exhibition at Volta Art Fair, and in Dec 2019 was featured at Art Basel Miami Beach’s Pulse Art Fair.

 Able is currently an artist in residence at Jump into the Light in Manhattan’s Lower East Side.
 While VR painting technology is a new cutting edge media, Able has been working with oil on linen for over twenty years.
 A working portrait artist by the age of 14, Able’s earliest work focused on realism in the renaissance masters oil technique.
 However, her oil works of the past 8 years have increasingly danced the line between representative and abstract.
 Using no external visual references, imported files or sound bites, the artist creates directly from subconscious mind to hand.